15 team-building activities for kids

 In Zip Zap Zop, players stand in a circle and pass energy from one person to the next while making eye contact.
 The University of Texas provides additional variations and extensions.

 "A treasure hunt gives kids the shared experience of using their collective brainpower and insight to accomplish something a bit too difficult to do alone," says Wechter.
 "This teaches kids the importance of group collaboration and communication and working effectively with others."
-Check out 8 Scavenger Hunt Ideas for Kids.
+Check out these eight scavenger hunt ideas for kids.

 Get a big group of kids together and challenge them to create a working maze as a team.
 Learn more at Teach Preschool.